xmh0511/inja/README.md

 ## Supported compilers

-Inja uses `string_view` from C++17, everything else should work with C++11.
+Inja uses `string_view` from C++17, but includes the [polyfill](https://github.com/martinmoene/string-view-lite) from martinmoene.
+This way, the minimum version is C++11.
 Currently, the following compilers are tested:

-- GCC 7.0 - 8.0 (and possibly later)
+- GCC 5.0 - 8.0 (and possibly later)
-- Clang 6.0 (and possibly later)
+- Clang 5.0 - 6.0 (and possibly later)
-- Microsoft Visual C++ 2017 / Build Tools 15.1.548.43366 (and possibly later)
+- Microsoft Visual C++ 2015 - 2017 (and possibly later)